 One difficult situation arises when a private caregiver chooses to work for multiple clients.
-Although individually clients may not exceed a 40 hour work week, collectively they may.
-In these situations caregivers and clients may negotiate a rate that factors overtime requirements, unfortunately the situations where this is practical are extremely limited and largely impractical.
+Although individual clients may not exceed a 40 hour work week, collectively they may.
+In these situations caregivers and clients may negotiate a rate that factors overtime requirements, unfortunately, the situations where this is practical are extremely limited and largely impractical.

-One mutually favorable scenario clients and their caregivers have requested, and chosen, is an option sometimes referred to as cost neutral or budget neutral billing.
-In this scenario, clients and caregivers negotiate and establish a billing and pay rate complying with overtime laws, that would be equal to traditional non-overtime rates.
+One mutually favorable scenario clients and their caregivers have requested, and chosen, is an option sometimes referred to as cost-neutral or budget-neutral billing.
+In this scenario, clients and caregivers negotiate and establish billing and pay rates complying with overtime laws, that would be equal to traditional non-overtime rates.
 Ultimately the choice on how to manage these issues lies with clients and their caregivers.
 Should you have any questions please let us know so that we can help, we are here for you.

 Many clients and private caregivers have asked what they can do to fight this change.
 Our lobbying group The PCA (Private Care Association) has proposed Senate Bill S.2221 and House Bill H.R.3860 which is an effort to get the Companionship Exemption Reinstated.
 There are a lot of Republicans that have agreed to co-sponsor the bill.
 We are working on getting support from the Democrats.
 We have had several say they would co-sponsor the bill if other Democrats would also put their names on it.
 We are urging caregivers, patients, and their families to contact their Congressmen and ask them to support our bill!
 Here is how to find your congressman.